textileio/ipfs-camp-2019/workshop/markdown.md

 - Agreeing on a set of rules,
 - With a shared record or state, and
 - A way to communicate & verify game play

+note:
+- So, a game of tag is really no more than a group of individuals, who have all agreed on a set of rules for the game, with a shared record or state, and a way to communicate & verify game play as the game progresses.
+- Its quite a simple example, but it maps really nicely onto p2p interactions, so let's break it down a bit.

 --